Pete and Libby share the love of Jesus through medical work, teaching and discipleship at Kijabe Hospital in Kenya.

 The Halestraps have been living and serving in Kenya since 2012.
 They are based at Kijabe Hospital, a large mission hospital in the Rift Valley.

-Whilst Christianity is widespread in Kenya, its ethnic diversity and vast countryside mean there are still many who remain strangers to the good news of Jesus.
-Though it is in an area where the gospel has been proclaimed for over 100 years, Kijabe Hospital serves people from all over Kenya and other parts of East Africa, including a large number from unreached people groups and areas hostile to the gospel.
-As people go to the hospital looking for high quality and compassionate healthcare they are also exposed to the gospel in both word and deed.
+While Christianity is widespread in Kenya, its ethnic diversity and vast countryside mean there are still many who remain strangers to the good news of Jesus.
+Kijabe Hospital serves people from all over Kenya and other parts of East Africa, including a large number from unreached people groups.
+As people attend the hospital looking for high quality and compassionate healthcare, they are also exposed to the gospel in both word and deed.
+The hospital is a major training institution and provides an environment for learners to grow in both their clinical skills and their Christian faith, before going on to serve throughout the region and beyond.

 Pete works in the Outpatient and Emergency departments of the hospital.
-He also runs a Higher Diploma programme in Emergency Medicine and Critical Care for Clinical Officers, and a postgraduate General Practice training programme for doctors.
-Through these he is seeking to disciple local believers and mobilise them to be reaching others.
+He is also the Director of Medical Education, which gives him oversight of numerous clinical training programmes and allows him frequent opportunities for teaching.
+Through this, he is seeking to disciple and mentor local healthcare providers and mobilise them to reach others.

 Could you partner with the Halestraps in this work?